PJSoftCo/VGamepad/README.md

 **PLEASE MAKE SURE YOUR PC/LAPTOP AND PHONE ARE CONNECTED TO THE SAME NETWORK (WIFI/LAN)** **AND YOUR FIREWALL/SECURITY SUITE IS NOT BLOCKING THE COMMUNICATION (Port 5000)**

-**Joycon (Cemuhook) data is transfered on IP:127.0.0.1/Port:26760 (Tested playing "Just Dance 2021" on Yuzu emulator with VGamepad in PS mode)**
+**Joycon (Cemuhook) data is transfered on IP:127.0.0.1/Port:26760 (Tested playing "Just Dance 2021" on Yuzu emulator with VGamepad in PS mode).**
-**Joycon turns itself off every time you reopen the App, don't forget to turn it on if you want to use it!**
+** Joycon turns itself off every time you reopen the App, don't forget to turn it on if you want to use it!**

 **Find "Privacy Policy" & "Terms and Conditions" at the end of this document.**